hasithperera/bandmon/README.md

 # bandmon

-This is a project intended to deploy a distributed band monitoring system to better quantify 2m amateur band usage.
+This is a project intended to deploy a distributed band monitoring system to better quantify 2m repeater usage.

+The goal was to implement a system that can monitor a repeater audio output and detect activity and generate a summary to evaluate activity.

+funding provided by the WVU Amateur radio club [W8CUL](https://wvuarc.orgs.wvu.edu)
 ## Dependencies

 - Arduino board manager: `http://arduino.esp8266.com/stable/package_esp8266com_index.json`
 - MQTT pub/sub library placed in side `~/Arduino/libraries/`

 ```